Mines safety inspection levy

 Does the levy apply to construction on a mine site?

 Yes.
-“Mining operation” is defined in the Work Health and Safety (Mines) Regulations 2022 regulation 5(B) and includes developmental and construction work associated with opening up or operating a mine.
+“Mining operation” is defined in section 4(1) of the Mines Safety and Inspection Act 1994 and includes developmental and construction work associated with opening up or operating a mine.

 How does the levy apply to exploration activities?

 The levy is calculated for each exploration company regardless of how many tenements are being explored.
 The total number of hours worked by workers at exploration operations must be submitted to the Department by the Principal Employer.
 The total levy hours does not include hours worked by staff at offices, laboratories or yards that are not on the exploration sites.

 How does the Department calculate the levy Notice of Assessment for each operation?

 Each Principal Employer submits quarterly data on worker hours, using SRS.

 The levy hours are totalled at the end of each quarter.
 If more than 5,000 hours have been worked in the quarter, the total hours are multiplied by the current hourly levy rate to arrive at the amount payable for that operation.

 If I have less than 5,000 hours to report for the quarter, will I receive a levy Notice of Assessment?

 Will the levy apply if an operation commences part way through a quarter?